cristian-barbarosie/MetricTree/README.md

 high density of points along with zones where the points are spread at large distances.

 MetricTree has been implemented with the intent of having wide usability.
-It is templated over the type of `Point`s (the metric space) and over a callable object returning the square of the distance between any two `Point`s.
+It is templated over the type of points (the metric space) and over a callable object returning the square of the distance between any two points.
 However, it needs the touch of someone experienced in the subtleties of C++ to become a widely usable library in the style of STL.
 Help is welcome.